leorigon/TE-Infer-SSA/README.md

 to run:

-  stack build and stack exec lambdac
+  stack build and stack exec lambdaC